23/09/2021 09:42:00

 Scope:

 Time series can be found in almost all disciplines nowadays.
 Thus, time series forecasting is becoming a consolidated discipline that provides meaningful information in a wide variety of application areas, turning their efficient analysis into the utmost relevance for the scientific community.
 This session pays attention to the extraction of useful knowledge from time series in the context of industrial and environmental applications.
-The analysis of very large time series, given its relevance in the emergent context of big data, is also encouraged.
+Given its relevance in the emergent context of big data, the analysis of very large time series is also encouraged.
 Topics of interest for the special session, always in the context of industrial and environmental applications, include but are not limited to:

 1. Machine learning applied to time series forecasting.